Nichols Memorial Library

 NorthEast Alabama Genealogical Society, Inc.

-NEAGS is located in the Nichols Memorial Library, One Cabot Avenue, Gadsden, Alabama.
+NEAGS is in the Nichols Memorial Library, One Cabot Avenue, Gadsden, Alabama.

-The Cotton Mill was built in Alabama by Dwight Manufacturing to meet their competition.
-Converting cotton in the south saved money.
-And cost control is a main ingredient of Manufacturing.
+Dwight Manufacturing built the cotton mill in Alabama to meet its competition.
+Converting cotton in the South saved money, and cost control was a main ingredient of Manufacturing.

-Howard Gardner Nichols had finished college at Harvard in 1893 and he joined Dwight Manufacturing Company.
+After completing college at Harvard in 1893, Howard Gardner Nichols joined the Dwight Manufacturing Company.
 Since his father was the Treasurer, it was probably an easy decision.

 When everything seemed secure for the final move, the huge scaffolding timbers cracked and splintered in a deafening crash as the machine and Nichols fell together.
 He was pinned in the rubble.